Changissnz/nu_merchant_principal/README.md

 procedure) and application in the typical context of the real-world.
 This is a little disheartening to write.
-If causality's core can be explained, alongside with that of procedures, then application should naturally have reasoning already known by this knowledge of causality, and the application would follow the frameworks set by the procedures.
+If causality's core can be explained, alongside with full detailing of procedures, then application should naturally have reasoning already known by this knowledge of causality, and the application would follow the frameworks set by the procedures.
-Application of principles, with regards to alliances, by sentient beings that may operate on non-deterministic, such as anti-deterministic, pseudo-stochastic, bases cannot be expected to understanding any explanation of the core of causality, or to follow procedures for the correct contexts by some prescribed extents.
+Application of principles, with regards to alliances, by sentient beings that may operate on non-deterministic, such as anti-deterministic, pseudo-stochastic, bases cannot be expected to understand any explanation of the core of causality, or to follow procedures for the correct contexts that is in accordance with prescribed extents (if they even exist).
 Alliances are a striving of many due to their promise of satisfying utilitarian needs, goals that could not be achieved otherwise without the necessity of a form of pragmatism, this form of pragmatism reliant on connectivity, that is, selective ignorance alongside